 The final pallet and composition of 191 hues includes colour #149 By all forgot we rot and rot, that makes reference to Oscar Wilde’s interment in nearby Holloway prison, whilst colour #120 Phil Jeffries (1954-2009) commemorates the local campaigner who devoted his life to campaigning on planning, housing and anti-war issues.
 The colour #64 The March of the Women, references the anthem of the women’s suffrage movement that was famously sung in the courtyard of nearby Holloway prison by a choir of suffragettes in 1912 and colour #182 Strawberry Strobes was suggested by a pupil of nearby Copenhagen Primary school.
+For a full list of chosen colours please see Your right for continued existence.

 What is the cut off date for submitting a colour?